 We have a variety of partnerships with other organisations who are also committed to improving Aboriginal health in our area including:

 - Bila Muuji Aboriginal Health Services Bila Muuji works to address health inequality in their local communities: Brewarrina, Bourke, Coomealla, Dubbo, Forbes, Orange, Wellington and Walgett.

 TAFE Western is committed to fostering social and economic development by providing innovative and relevant training aligned to job opportunities and community needs.

 Programs and services

-Aboriginal participants cook healthy recipes, discuss ideas for good nutrition and share the prepared meal together, or take some home for the family to try.
-Target groups have included Elders and men’s groups, young mothers and teenagers.
+Participants cook healthy recipes, discuss ideas for good nutrition and share the prepared meal together.

 Mental health, drug & alcohol

 The mental health of our Aboriginal people is very important to us.
 Read more about

 mental health, drug and alcohol services across Western NSW Local Health District.